krishna070502/Venus-Systems/Documentation/INDEX.md

 # Documentation Index

-Welcome to CoreDesk documentation!
+Welcome to Venus Chicken documentation!
 This folder contains comprehensive guides for understanding and extending the application.

 ---

 ## 📚 Documentation Files

 ### 1. [Getting Started](./GETTING_STARTED.md)
-**Start here if you're new to CoreDesk**
+**Start here if you're new to Venus Chicken**

 - Prerequisites and installation
 - Quick start guide